 The Rosetta Stone is considered to be the most famous slab of stone in history.
 In 1798 Napoleon Bonaparte sent a team of historians, scientists and draughtsmen along with his army.
 They discovered the slab, which was found and kept by a troop of French soldiers stationed at Fort Julien in the town of Rosetta in the Nile Delta.
 The stone contained text inscribed in Greek, demotic and hieroglyphics.
 The slab of rock is 188cm high, 77cm wide and 30cm deep and weighs three quarters of a tonne.

-- Each alphabetic sign represented a single sound
+- Each alphabetic sign represents a single sound

-- The syllables were a representation of two or three letters
+- The syllables are a representation of two or three letters

 - When a picture is followed by an upward stroke it means that it represents a whole object or a whole word.

 - When a picture of a roll of papyrus that was sealed was used, it indicated that only writing and not pictures could express the meaning of a word.

 - It is not possible to precisely match hieroglyphics with the English alphabet, however, historians have managed to come up with a simplified translation of English letters and Egyptian hieroglyphs.

 Mathematics and astronomy

 The ancient Egyptians possessed one of the earliest forms of mathematics that inspired all mathematical traditions that followed.
 They developed a system of numbers, using symbols for the numbers 1 and 10.